iifl-logo

 The Statutory Auditors Report forms part of the Annual Report.
 The Statutory Auditors report does not contain any qualification, reservation or adverse remark for the year under review.
 There was no instance of fraud during the year under review, which required the Statutory Auditors to report to the Audit Committee and / or Board under Section 143(12) of Act and Rules framed thereunder.

-Pursuant to provisions of Section 204 read with rules made thereunder, Mrs. Nikita Pedhdiya, Nikita Pedhdiya & Associates, Practicing Company Secretaries (C.P No. 14295) had been reappointed to undertake Secretarial Audit of the Company for the year 2023-2024.
+Pursuant to provisions of Section 204 read with rules made thereunder, appointment of Mrs. Nikita Pedhdiya, Nikita Pedhdiya & Associates, Practicing Company Secretaries (FCS: 7875, C.P No. 14295) is due in this AGM.

 Secretarial Audit Report

-The report of the Secretarial Auditor is annexed herewith as Annexure III.
+The report of the Secretarial Auditor is annexed herewith as Annexure IV.

 The said report does not contain any observation or qualification requiring explanation or comments from the Board under Section 134(3) of the Companies Act, 2013.